 What is the main purpose of having content on a blog or a website?
 Having your post read and shared and thereby grow your community.
 Social media is actually the best way to share your content.
 But do you know how to optimize your outreach potential?

+Open Graph is a protocol that allows web pages to be represented as items in a social graph.
 Open Graph was launched in 2010 by Facebook but is now held by the Open Web Fondation.
 The purpose was to offer an easier integration between Facebook and other websites by displaying rich graph objects with the same features as Facebook objects.
 It was allowing a certain degree of control over the information that was shared.

 Major social media platforms now also offer that tag even if Twitter has developed its own one for Twitter Cards (but still accept Open Graph if necessary).
 To do so, the information is thus sent via Open Graph meta tags in the <head> part of the website’s code.